Multiple Offers: Getting the Seller to Accept Your Offer

-Does the home appear to be listed at a lower-than-market value than, and are there other agents looking at the home with their clients?
+Does the home appear to be listed at a lower-than-market value?
+Are there other agents looking at the home with their clients?
 If the answer is yes, you may want to be proactive and add an escalation clause or simply offer a higher value in your offer price.

-- A market analysis suggests such and such a price,
+- Market analysis suggests such and such a price,

 - The home will not likely appraise for the current list value